PallaviGoel1/Pallavi_Project1/README.md

 I tried to perform thorough testing before deploynig this website.
 Soome highlights from testing are:

 ## Testing Areas
-- Functional Tests: Verified if all the links are working as expected on all the pages
+- Functional Tests: Verified if all the links are working as expected on all the pages.
-- GUI Tests: All the information should be accessible, readable at all the pages.
-Also on different screens, information should be displayed as easily readable.
+- GUI Tests: All the information should be accessible, readable on all the pages.
+Also, on different screens, information should be displayed in an easily readable format.

 ## Defects
 I came accross with various bugs while testing and managed to fix all of them by the end.
-Some of them are listed here
+Some of them are listed here.
-- Scroll bar was having images with deifferent size -> Rsized each of them to bring all at same size
+- Scroll bar had images with deifferent size -> Resized each of them to bring all at same size
-- Images and respective text was not appearing inline -> Fixed that by dividing screen in rows and columns
+- Images and respective text was not appearing inline -> Fixed that by dividing the screen into rows and columns.
-- Feedback form submisson was not popping in new tab -> Fixed that with slight change
+- Feedback form submisson was not popping in a new tab -> Fixed that with a slight change.

 # Project Status: